Gemma Arrowsmith is an accomplished comedy writer and actor.

-Gemma is sought after in the world of kids’ TV and radio, where her credits include: DNN (CBBC), Hacker Time (CBBC), Beano Town (Fun Kids Radio), Relic: Guardians of the Museum (online game, CBBC), Transmission Impossible (CBBC).
+Gemma is sought after in the world of children’s TV and radio, where her credits include: DNN (CBBC), Vic Reeves’ Ministry of Curious Stuff (CBBC), Hacker Time (CBBC), Beano Town (Fun Kids Radio), Relic: Guardians of the Museum (CBBC) and Transmission Impossible (CBBC).

 A winner of Fringe Report Awards’ Best Artist (2007), they declared: “The award reflects Gemma Arrowsmith’s seven-threat excellence as singer, dancer, actor, comedian, writer, impressionist and director.”